Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 If your opponent succeeds with style on a defend action against you, then can choose to trade their normal benefit to make you mark ammo.

 When you run out of ammo you can ditch that weapon or reload.
 Ditching your empty weapon and picking up another doesn't require an action unless there's some circumstance that could oppose you.
-Like you are {pinned down by fire}.
-In which case it will require an {{overcome}} with Shoot.
+Like you are :aspect[pinned down by fire].
+In which case it will require an :fate[overcome] with Shoot.

-Reloading a weapon in a firefight does require an {{overcome}} action with Shoot.
+Reloading a weapon in a firefight does require an :fate[overcome] action with Shoot.
 Free of any extenuating circumstances, reloading is a +0 difficulty.

-Weapons that are {Hard to Load} are trickier, their opposition to reload is +2.
+Weapons that are :aspect[Hard to Load] are trickier, their opposition to reload is +2.

 Switching weapons, normally not an action, but underfire you might have to make an overcome.

 If you fail your reload roll there are various options for succeeding at cost.
-Maybe you brought the wrong kind of ammo and take some kind of ongoing negative aspect.
-Maybe you jammed your weapon and will have to take it to the shop to clear it.
+Maybe you brought the wrong kind of ammo and take some kind of ongoing negative {.right\} Maybe you jammed your weapon and will have to take it to the shop to clear it.
 Maybe you just mark off a couple of ammo boxes because one of your clips was underloaded, or you couldn't get all the bullets back in your revolver.

 #### Close Combat Weapons